thacuber2a03/toast/README.md

 one of the methods in the `.assert` struct to check for any conditions.
 As of now, the result must be checked for a `false` value and the test returned from manually.

-### Custom test functions
+### Custom assertions

-You can also make custom test functions by, either mixing and matching assertions, or encoding your own logic with the help of the `fail` and `pass` functions.
+You can also make custom assertion functions by, either mixing and matching assertions, or encoding your own logic with the help of the `fail` and `pass` functions.

 For example, here's how an `assertEqualTypes` function could be written